In the guide

 - carry out date-marking checks on foods each morning before you open, or last thing at night after closing.
 Do not leave it to your suppliers to do this when they make their deliveries.
 Any offences committed for selling or offering to sell goods after the use-by date will be committed by the retailer, regardless of whether you rely on the supplier to conduct the checks

-- remove foods marked with out of date use-by dates (place these in a container in a part of the premises not open to customers and clearly mark the container 'Not for sale')
+- remove foods marked with out of date use-by dates (place these in a container in a part of the premises not accessible to customers and clearly mark the container 'Not for sale')

 - consider reducing the price of food for quick sale before it goes out of date